Severe Asthma ToolkitSevere Asthma Toolkit

 “I just got to keep working and do overtime….to pay for the medication….it ranges anywhere from $100-150 per week….it all starts adding up really quick”

-Video provided by Associate Professor Lorraine Smith and Ms. Daniela Eassey, University of Sydney.
+Video provided by Professor Lorraine Smith and Dr. Daniela Eassey, University of Sydney.

 Previous